-Slowed and sidelined, some athletes struggle to return from ‘long haul’ covid
+Slowed and sidelined, some athletes struggle to return from long-haul covid

 Covid just forced Foster to call his audible earlier than most, skipping past another decade or so in pads.

 “I’m kind of just keeping that out of my mind,” Foster said of possibly playing football again, “and we’re just focused on getting healthy, getting life back to normal.
-If that opportunity ever presents itself to me, then I would have to sit down and think about it and see where I am in life and what I would like to do.”
+If that opportunity ever presents itself to me, then I would have to sit down and think about it and see where I am in life and what I would like to do.